-Introduction to Poetry Yesterday we learned that trying to define poetry is no easy task.
+Introduction to Poetry Trying to define poetry is no easy task.
 You probably recognize poetry, when you see it, even if you can't really explain what poetry is.
 To understand a poem, you need to think about the way the words look on the page, the way the words sound together, and the images, or mental pictures, the create.

 Poet Billy Collins, in his aptly titled poem "Introduction to Poetry, cautions readers against trying to simply understand or "figure out" a poem's surface meaning, but rather encourages us as readers to go deep "inside a poem" and feel and experience it.
 Let's begin today by feeling and experiencing Billy Collins' poem below.